WaniKani/WanaKana/README.md

-ワナカナ <- WanaKana -> わなかな
+ワナカナ <-> WanaKana <-> わなかな
 ===============================

-Javascript library that provides utilities for detecting and transliterating Hiragana &lt;--> Katakana &lt;--> Romaji.
+Javascript library that provides utilities for detecting and transliterating Hiragana &lt;--&rt; Katakana &lt;--&rt; Romaji.

+See [demo site](http://wanakana) to see WanaKana in action.

 ## Contributors